Steven Universe: Writing

-The writers—formerly Levin and Burnett—would write the premises and outlines while the storyboarders wrote and drew the episodes.
+Writers Levin and Burnett would script the premises and outlines while the storyboarders wrote and drew the episodes.
 Everyone would wait at least a day to get together and discuss.
-The writers write potential episode names on paper cards, which they pin on the conference-room wall to review what they have written and plan their meetings.
-They discuss episode pacing and vary each season's texture by balancing "lighter" and "heavier" story arcs.
-Changes in major-character appearances—such as Yellow Diamond—in a storyline can be difficult for the writers.
-According to Ben Levin, writing a season of Steven Universe is like a "jigsaw puzzle" because the writing team must assemble a number of plot ideas, which are discarded if they do not benefit character growth.
-After further discussion and questions about the writing, an idea becomes an episode.
-After discussing a season's proposed episodes the "puzzle" is complete, and they begin writing a major story arc or a season finale.
-Burnett said writing a season is like an algebraic equation "where one side is the season finale, and the x's and y's are the episodes we need for that solution to make sense"; he cited "Ocean Gem", "Steven the Sword Fighter", "Monster Buddies", "An Indirect Kiss" and "Serious Steven" as examples.
-Those episodes led to the season-one finale as a minor story arc.
-To develop new ideas for episodes, the writers play writing games.
-In one, a scenario with characters is drawn and passed to another writer.
-The second writer adds a few sentences before giving it to a third, until the drawing has a three-act story.
-Episodes such as "Island Adventure", "Future Boy Zoltron" and "Onion Friend" were written this way.
-The writers also play drawing games, which design new Gem characters and technological ideas.
-Burnett said he and Levin use fewer ideas from the storyboarders than they previously did; storyboarders change fewer things than they did before because the episodes have a "stronger continuity".
+They wrote potential episode names on paper cards and pinned them to the conference room wall, using this display to review their work and plan meetings.
+They discussed episode pacing and varied each season's texture by balancing casual and dramatic story arcs.
+Changes in major-character appearances—such as Yellow Diamond—in a storyline could be difficult for the writers.
+According to Levin, drafting a season of Steven Universe was like a "jigsaw puzzle" because the writing team must assemble a number of plot ideas, which were discarded if they did not benefit character growth.
+After further discussion and questions about what they came up with, an idea would become an episode.
+After discussing a season's proposed episodes, the "puzzle" was complete, and they began drafting a major story arc or a season finale.
+Burnett said formulating a season was like an algebraic equation "where one side is the season finale, and the x's and y's are the episodes we need for that solution to make sense"; he cited "Ocean Gem", "Steven the Sword Fighter", "Monster Buddies", "An Indirect Kiss" and "Serious Steven" as examples.
+Those episodes led to the season one finale as a minor story arc.
+To develop new ideas for episodes, the writers played brainstorming games.
+In one, a scenario with characters was drawn and passed to a colleague.
+Each participant would add a few sentences before passing it along, continuing until the drawing evolved into a three-act story.
+Episodes such as "Island Adventure", "Future Boy Zoltron" and "Onion Friend" were crafted this way.
+The writers also played drawing games, which designed new Gem characters and technological ideas.
+Burnett said he and Levin used fewer ideas from the storyboarders than they previously did; storyboarders changed fewer things than they did before because the episodes had a "stronger continuity".